gioms101/Djangotbc1/README.md

 # E-commerce Django Application

 This project is a simple e-commerce application built with Django.
 It allows users to browse products, filter them by categories and tags, and add them to their cart or delete an order.
-The project also includes pagination and sorting features for products.
+The project also includes  user registration, login, logout, and tracking user activity.

 ## Features
+- **User Registration**:  Allows new users to register with the `RegisterUserForm`.
+- **User Login**: Allows users to log in with their credentials.
+- **User Logout**: Provides a logout functionality that redirects users to the login page.
+- **User Activity Tracking**: Updates the user's `last_active_datetime` field upon every request when authenticated.
 - **Main Page**: Displays a paginated list of products.
 - **Category Page**: Allows filtering products by categories, price, and tags.
 - **Search Functionality**: Enables searching for products by name.